 The operations of the LLP are limited in nature and the market risks from financial assets and liabilities have been economically hedged.
-As a result, both the physical impact of the UK lockdown and the financial market volatility caused by Covid-19 have had minimal impact on the LLP.
+As a result, the impacts of macroeconomic events (such as the cost of living crisis and the Ukraine war) are immaterial.